hasura/graphql-engine/docs/graphql/manual/migrations/advanced/migration-file-format.rst

          DROP TABLE "public"."author"

-Each one of the actions in these files are actually Hasura Metadata API calls, which are executed in sequence when the migration is applied.
-You can find all the metadata action on the reference page at :ref:`metadata_apis`.
+Each one of the actions in these files are actually Hasura Metadata API calls, which are executed in **sequence** when the migration is applied.
+You can find all the metadata actions that are available on the reference page at :ref:`metadata_apis`.

 SQL Files
 ---------